-- The University of California Davis evaluated 15 crisis programs in California from 2018-2021, funded through SB-82 (passed in 2018). - Program timelines varied with start and end dates ranging from 2018-2024 - Programs funded through SB-82 varied based on location and funding but fit into four categories of service delivery: 1) prevention, 2) crisis access and lifeline, 3) mobile crisis assessment and triage, and 4) post-crisis follow-up - Some findings across programs included: - Delivery of more than 81,000 services to over 17,000 clients from 2018-2021. - Fewer reported hospitalizations and improved client experiences. - Operational challenges in implementation largely related to staff recruitment and retention due to both high stress and perceived low compensation. - The most effective crisis care delivery tended to address basic needs of persons experiencing crisis, build provider skills through training, and work collaboratively with community partners. - Coordination challenges included balancing priorities and maintaining confidentiality with the more successful collaborations developing mutual respect, clear expectations, and effective communication. - There was a need for sustainable program funding beyond the grant funding period. - Follow-up support after a crisis and coordinating with community-based services was essential.
+- The University of California Davis evaluated 15 crisis programs in California funded through SB-82 (passed in 2018). - Programs funded through SB-82 varied based on location and funding but included crisis prevention, mobile triage, and follow up programs. - Some findings across programs included: - Delivery of more than 81,000 services. - Fewer reported hospitalizations and improved client experiences. - Operational challenges in implementation largely related to staff recruitment and retention due to both high stress and perceived low compensation. - The most effective crisis care delivery tended to address basic needs of persons experiencing crisis, build provider skills through training, and work collaboratively with community partners. - Coordination challenges in included balancing priorities and maintaining confidentiality with the more successful collaborations developing mutual respect, clear expectations, and effective communication.